-To many people, any stable job was a good job, so everyone encouraged me to look for work at a studio that offered a steady income, but deep down I knew that wasn't for me.
+To many people, any stable job was a good job, so everyone encouraged me to look for work at a studio that offered a steady income, but I knew that wasn't for me.
 Rarely does a studio (especially in the animation industry) allow you to express your creative freedom.
-You have to draw whatever you're told, and even change your art style to better suit what they're looking for, all they want are for things to be done quick and cheap.
-That for me was really draining.
+You have to draw whatever you're told, and even change your art style to better suit what they're looking for.
+All they want are for things to be done quick and cheap and that for me, was really draining.
 It took away my love for art and my passion to create.
 Every time I came back home, the last thing I wanted to do was to pick up another pencil, sit on a chair for the rest of the day and draw.

 What really pushed me to quit was my trip to L.A.
-To keep it short, I had a life changing experience when I was there, and it really opened my eyes to the opportunities that I was missing out on, it inspired me to just take a risk and start investing in myself (can't begin to emphasize how important that is).
-It also helped that my boyfriend and I worked at the same studio and we made the decision together to both quit the day we got back (yes I know, it was very dramatic), and that's exactly what we did.
+To keep it short, I had a life-changing experience, and it really opened my eyes to the opportunities that I was missing out on.
+It inspired me to take a risk and start investing in myself (can't begin to emphasize how important that is).
+It also helped that my boyfriend and I worked at the same studio and we made the decision together to both quit the day we got back (yes I know, we're very dramatic), and that's exactly what we did.

 Below are a few of my earlier works that helped me find my style and realize my potential.

 I know losing stability can be the scariest thing.
 The hardest part of freelancing is not knowing how much you'll make the next month, but once you get over that fear and just focus on the work, it can truly become a reality for you.
 I'm proud to say that I'm comfortable with where I am right now (and with my standards, that's saying a lot).
-It took me approximately 4-5 months to really get things together and running smoothly, you might take less or more, and that's okay, just know that the process isn't going to be quick or easy (which is why it's also important to have some money saved up, but you already knew that haha).
-I'll just end with saying; if you work hard, and you put in 100% of your effort, passion, and yourself in what you do, you won't fail.
+It took me approximately 4-5 months to really get things together and running smoothly, but we all have our own journeys and obstacles we must overcome.
+You might take less time or more, and that's okay.
+Good things never come easy (which is why it's also important to have some money saved up, but you already knew that haha).
+I'll just end with saying; if you work hard, and you put in 100% of your effort, passion, and yourself in what you do, you can't fail.